-5.2.
-Standards and Technical Regulations
+4.5.2.
+Standards and technical regulations

 Conmetro is the regulatory authority of Sinmetro and is chaired by the Minister of Economy.
-Conmetro operates through its technical advisory committees, which are open to society through participation of entities representing the academic, industry, commerce areas and other activities with interest in metrology, standardization and quality in Brazil.
+Conmetro (National Counsil to Metrology, Standardization and Industrial Quality) operates through its technical advisory committees, which are open to society through participation of entities representing the academic, industry, commerce areas and other activities with interest in metrology, standardization and quality in Brazil.